-In college, Abhay worked on AI Research focusing on machine learning, computer vision, and software systems.
-He published 6 papers in 1 year and 9 months at prestigious conferences like CVPR, AAAI, and HotCloud while taking a full course load in advanced computer science and mathematics.
+Abhay worked on AI research in college, focusing on machine learning, computer vision, and software systems.
+He published 6 AI papers in 1 year and 9 months at prestigious conferences like CVPR, AAAI, and HotCloud while taking a full course load in advanced computer science and mathematics.

-Abhay was the President and Co-Founder of AI at UW at the University of Wisconsin-Madison, from where he graduated with a Bachelor of Science in computer sciences and mathematics with distinction, and departmental honors in computer sciences.
+Abhay was the President and Co-Founder of ai.cs.wisc.edu at the University of Wisconsin-Madison, from where he graduated with a Bachelor of Science in computer sciences and mathematics with distinction and departmental honors in computer sciences.

-Abhay was an award-winning undergraduate researcher in computer science, having been a recipient of awards such as the Cornell, Maryland, Max Planck Pre-Doctoral Research Fellowship awarded to outstanding pre-doctoral computer science researchers from all around the world.
+Abhay is an award-winning researcher in computer science, having been a recipient of international awards such as the Cornell, Maryland, Max Planck Pre-Doctoral Research Fellowship awarded to outstanding pre-doctoral computer science researchers from all around the world.

-Finally, he has ranked #3 nationally in prestigious technology quizzes, received 99th percentile scores in competitive exams such as the GRE, and received recognition and recommendation from senior leadership in state government for his non-profit work.
+Finally, he has ranked #3 nationally out of 15,000 in prestigious technology quizzes, received 99th percentile scores in competitive exams such as the GRE, and received recognition and recommendation from senior leadership in state government for his non-profit work.

 Abhay has written numerous articles on technology.
-In The Revelation, Abhay focuses on intellectual ideas at the intersection of technology, philosophy, and startups.
-On the other hand, in Applied Dialectics, Abhay writes on applying these ideas in the real world.
+In The Revelation, Abhay focuses on philosophical ideas at the intersection of technology, philosophy, and startups.
+On the other hand, in Applied Dialectics, Abhay writes about applying these ideas in the real world.
 He also maintains more of his technical posts here.

-In addition, Abhay has been interviewed by Jason Gauci of Facebook AI, and Patrick Wheeler of Apple, and his work has been featured on Forbes and TechCrunch.
+In addition, Abhay has been interviewed several times, including by Jason Gauci of Facebook AI and Patrick Wheeler of Apple and his work has been featured on Forbes and TechCrunch.
 He has also been featured on local and state news in the past.